-The legacy he left behind of delightfully eccentric (and often morally elastic) pulp detectives is well worth hunting down: the shady screwball private eye Max Latin (my personal favourite) the wise-cracking bailbondsman Bail Bond Dodd, the chronically fatigued trust company investigator Just Plain Jones (he of the sore feet), and a host of others live on in old pulps and the occasional reprinted story.
+The legacy he left behind of delightfully eccentric (and often morally elastic) pulp detectives is well worth hunting down: the shady screwball private eye Max Latin (my personal favourite), the wise-cracking bailbondsman with the patched up eyeglasses Bail Bond Dodd, the chronically fatigued trust company investigator Just Plain Jones (he of the sore feet), and a host of others live on in old pulps and the occasional reprinted story.

 But it wasn't enough for Davis.
-By the forties Davis, like many of his friends, was itching to escape the pulp jungle, and try his hand at longer fiction.
+By the forties Davis, like many of his friends, was itching to escape the pulp jungle, and try his hand at more lucrative markets.
 His first stab at a novel, The Mouse in the Mountain, introduced Doan and Carstairs, an oddball coupling of a short chubby P.I. and his snooty Great Dane and was published in 1943.
 A sequel, Sally's in the Alley, soon followed.

 Sales, unfortunately, didn't exactly set the world on fire, and the third in the series, Oh, Murderer Mine, was published only in paperback.
 A fourth novel, Murder Picks the Jury, a standalone co-written with Black Mask pal W. T. Ballard and published under the pen name of Harrison Hunt, didn't sell particularly well either.